bjornharrtell/jsts/foss4g/2016/jsts.md

 * ES6 (aka.
 ECMAScript 2015) <!-- .element: class="fragment" -->
 * Transpilation via Abstract Syntax Trees<!-- .element: class="fragment" -->
-* ESTree, a JavaScript syntax tree spec in JSON <!-- .element: class="fragment" -->
+* ESTree (JavaScript syntax tree spec in JSON) <!-- .element: class="fragment" -->
 * Was it possible to translate JTS to JavaScript using transpilation? <!-- .element: class="fragment" -->

 Note:
 In 2015 I learned about ES6, the new version of JavaScript and that it could be transpiled to whatever version of JavaScript that existing browsers expects.
 The transpilation works with something called abstract syntax trees.
-Syntax trees have a long history since they are used in compilators, and are also useful for integrated development environments as a part of features like autocompletion.
+Syntax trees have a long history since they are used in compilers and are also useful for integrated development environments to enable features like autocompletion.
 For JavaScript there is a syntax tree representation called ESTree in JSON.

 Learning about this stuff made me think that perhaps it was possible to use syntax trees to port JTS to JavaScript.